sameer-goel/aws-machine-learning/10_QnA.md

 Q. reason why Firehose data is rejected records sent by lambda
 - Firehose requires 1. record id 2. data params 3. result params, which might be missing.

+### TIPs and Misc

+- CNN - Convolutional Neural Networks are mostly for __image and signal__ processing.
+- RNN - Recurrent Neural Networks are mostly for __text or speech__ use-cases where sequence prediction is key.
+- Binary Classification - AUC->1 is metric to look for. | logistic or hinge_loss is objective.
+- MultiClass Classification - Macro F1 score to look for. | muti:softmax is objective.